jmussemann/qtDrawIssue/README.md

 at 100 hz it takes about 15 minutes to see the issue

-at 10 hz it makes about 10 hours to see the issue
+at 10 hz it makes about 1 hours to see the issue

-at 1 hz it takes about a day to see the issue
+at 1 hz it takes about a 6 hr to see the issue